 Emerging Economies Continue to Grow

 What to Watch: According to Microinsurance Network, health microinsurance was the largest product line in Africa and Asia in 2021, covering 104 million people.
-In emerging markets, there is significant growth potential for microinsurance products in 2024 for firms that can successfully address underwriting risks related to climate change and geopolitics while also overcoming operational challenges such as consumer education, dispersed populations, and high delivery costs.
+In emerging markets, there is significant growth potential for microinsurance products in 2024 for firms that can successfully address underwriting risks related to climate change and geopolitics while overcoming operational challenges such as consumer education, dispersed populations, and high delivery costs.

 Climate Change and ESG Compliance Evolve